stett/stett.github.io/_includes/about.md

 Goals (Concrete)
 ----------------
 These are my current top personal goals.
-What I am doing with my life at any time ought to be determined by filtering this goals through the above ideologies.
+What I am doing with my life at any time ought to be determined by filtering these goals through the above ideologies.

 * To publish and sell a videogame of my own design.